-The seven core subjects have been selected which represents the competence areas in which a successful Chartered accountant has to be well equipped, regardless of his intended future specialization or role.
+The seven core subjects have been selected which represent the competence areas in which a successful Chartered accountant has to be well equipped, regardless of his intended future specialization or role.

 Following are the subjects, from which students have to select one and the examination will be open book and case study based: